toast-success

 Samagaon to Samdo (3,875m)

-This relatively short 3-4 hour trek follows an ancient salt trading route to Tibet.
+This is relatively short trek that follows an ancient salt trading route to Tibet.
 Cross wooden bridges over streams and traverse grassy slopes with views of the Manaslu Glacier.
-The landscape becomes increasingly barren as you approach Samdo, the last permanent settlement before the Larkya La Pass.
-This frontier village, just 15km from the Tibetan border, offers fascinating insights into high-altitude living and trade.
-Accommodation: Teahouse in Samdo.
+The landscape becomes increasingly barren as you approach Samdo, the last permanent settlement before Larkya La Pass.
+This frontier village offers insights into high-altitude living and trade.

 Day 10